kercre123/victor/README.md

 git clone --recursive <git url>
 ```

+### Legacy extrnals setup

+This branch is old so has a wildly out-of-date way to install external
+dependencies.
+A hack bootstrap script has been provide and must be run
+manually.
+Before doing so the four dependencies must be installed to a
+directory which is `~/src/victor-packages` by default.
+The four files
+required are:

+* anki-thirdparty-vector-163.tar.gz
+* vector-audio-assets-17.tar.gz
+* victor-animation-assets-2645.tar.gz
+* Cte_192.tar.gz

 ### ADB setup

 1. Make sure you do not have Android SDK or Android NDK installed from `brew`: